 The 2.4 GHz WiFi band is divided into 11 channels (at least in North America), but only channels 1,6, and 11 don’t overlap with another.
 Because there are effectively only three channels to choose from, what often happens is that multiple neighboring WiFi networks broadcast on the same channel, which becomes overcrowded and unable to deliver fast download and upload speeds.

-Read our article on how to fix slow WiFi and what can cause it.
+Read more about how to fix slow WiFi and what can cause it.

 If you’ve been using your WiFi router for some time, check when the last update was released.
 Many router manufacturers don’t support their product for nearly as long as they should, leaving their customers with unpatched devices and no way to secure them.
 Some routers are compatible with aftermarket firmware like DD-WRT or OpenWrt, but most low-end and mid-range routers that have stopped receiving updates need to be replaced with a newer model.